sinnie/learn_web_dev/react.md

 * Both are JavaScript objects
 * both changes trigger a render update
 * both should do the same thing on the same components
-* if a component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise it should just be a prop for that component
+* if a component needs to alter one of its attributes at some point in time, that attribute should be part of its state, otherwise, it should just be a prop for that component
 * Using one-way data binding, a component’s props, state, and presentation logic are combined into a user interface.
 * Steps of reconciliation:
     * React invokes the component’s `render()` method